English Literature Summer School

 Practical Details

-The English Literature Summer School is open to students aged 15 – 18.
+The online English Literature Summer School is open to students aged 15 – 18.
 Teaching hours on each day will run from 10.00am till 3.30pm, with a lunch break.

 These are live online events, with small seminar groups offering fully interactive classroom discussion and debate.
 The events will not be recorded, so it is essential that you are able to attend during the course hours, and that you have a reliable audio and video internet connection.